 - If you select Vendor ID, you can enter a vendor to link the Cost Code to a subcontractor.
-See Adding subcontractors to a job record (page 189). - If you select Inventory Item, an Item Number field appears, allowing you to enter an inventory item.
+See Using the Subcontractor Feature (page 188). - If you select Inventory Item, an Item Number field appears, allowing you to enter an inventory item.
 If you select Purchase Order, a PO Number field appears, allowing you to enter a purchase order number.
 These two fields are informational only and do not affect the job.